-For those of us that live anxious, anxiety has been with us for so long, we can’t imagine life and living without it.
+For those of us that live anxious, anxiety has been with us for so long, we can’t imagine life without it.

-Poised in high alert, we’re always looking over our shoulder and bracing ourselves for the next shoe to drop.
+Poised for defense, we’re always looking over our shoulder and bracing ourselves for the next shoe to drop.

 For me, living anxious was as natural as breathing.

 Most of my life, I was holding my breath and living in a persistent state of high alert.